nui-ai/mediapipe/README.md

 Notes:
-1. The included Ubuntu 24.04 Dockerfile was updated to contain the necessary extra dependencies needed, but not tested as of yet to reproduce a successful build (only tested on my local machine without isolation but with `bazel clean expunge`).
+1. The included Ubuntu 24.04 Dockerfile was updated to contain the necessary extra dependencies needed, and fully tested to reproduce a successful build, so this process is reproducible and not an artefact of special conditions on my machine ― the docker image fully reproduces the error-less build of mediapipe at its v0.10.13 commit level.
 2. The changes having been made are documented in the latest git commits.
 3. It likely builds a bit more than we need as we didn't modify setup.py to only build only the hands target as `bazel build --config=cpu-only -c opt //mediapipe/examples/desktop/hand_tracking:hand_tracking_cpu` would.
 4. Much of the below should be taken as obsolete given that this simply works today ― but lets test this in a docker container too before concluding.